snu-dbs/prevision/evaluation/README.md

 bash ./sparse/import.sh
 ```

+#### Experiment

 To run dense experiments, move to the `exp-scripts` directory and run the following script.
 Note that the script restarts the PostgreSQL service for each experiment.
-The command to restart could be different from our environment, thus please update the command if you need.
+The command could be different from our environment, thus please update the command if you need.

 ```bash
 # Current directory: /evaluation/madlib/exp-scripts
 bash auto.sh
 ```

-To run sparse experiments, run the following script.
+To run sparse experiments, move to the `sparse` directory and run the following script.
 Note that the script also contains restarting the PostgreSQL service.

 ```bash